logos-co/logos-storage-ui/README.md

 ## How to Run

-The easiest way to run the app is using the standalone runner:
+Run the app using the standalone runner:

 ```bash
 nix run